xyb3rt/physlock/README.md

 physlock is designed to be more lightweight, it does not have a plugin interface and it is not started using a shell script wrapper.

+physlock relies on the utmp file to contain an entry for the active console whose `ut_line` field is set to its device name, i.e. "tty1".
+Some graphical login managers do not write such entries per default.
+You have to manually set up `sessreg(1)` in order to use physlock with such a login manager.

 Installation
 ------------
 physlock is built using the commands: